Effective Date: March 29, 2019

 Note: Consult the Center DM for issuing CIDs.

-4.5.1 To publish Agency-level charters, the Responsible Office shall submit a hard and electronic copy of the charter with the chair's approval, along with concurrences from GC and the Office of Agency Council Staff, to DMT for publishing.
+4.5.1 To publish Agency-level charters, the Responsible Office shall submit a hard and electronic copy of the charter with the chair's approval, along with concurrences from GC and the Office of the Executive Secretariat, Agency Governance Team, to OES DMT for publishing.

-4.5.2 The DMT will publish charters in the NODIS Library.
+4.5.2 The OES DMT will publish charters in the NODIS Library.

 4.5.3 Center-level charters are applicable to the issuing Center.
 To publish Center-level charters, contact the Center's DM.